 Abbey Dore Court, Victorian country house in Abbey Dore, England

-Abbey Dore Court is a Victorian country house built in 1861 near the village of Abbey Dore in Herefordshire.
-The building features multiple reception rooms, six bedrooms, and displays typical Victorian architectural details throughout its interior and exterior.
+Abbey Dore Court is a Victorian country house near the village of Abbey Dore in Herefordshire, England.
+It has several reception rooms and six bedrooms, with Victorian architectural details visible both inside and outside the building.

-The property was built for Thomas Freke Lewis, a prosperous landowner who served as Master of the Herefordshire Hounds.
-An earlier structure, the Red Lion Inn from the early 1800s, was incorporated into the new construction.
+The property was built in 1861 for Thomas Freke Lewis, a landowner who served as Master of the Herefordshire Hounds.
+An earlier building on the site, the Red Lion Inn from the early 1800s, was absorbed into the new construction.

 The community of curious travelers